SoftwareAG/c8y-docs/content/release-notes/10-5-7-bundle/10-5-7-documentation.md

 ### User guide: Optional services

-The Cumulocity IoT Sensor App documentation has been updated and improved, see [Optional services > Cumulocity IoT Sensor App](/users-guide/optional-services/#android-cloud-sensor-app) in the User guide.
+The Cumulocity IoT Sensor App documentation has been updated and improved, see [User guide > Cumulocity IoT Sensor App](/users-guide/cumulocity-sensor-app) in the User guide.

 The webMethods.io Integration documentation has been enhanced, see [Optional services > webMethods.io Integration](/users-guide/optional-services/#webMethods) in the User guide.